juandpinto/thesis-manuscript/source/13_results.md

 \newpage

-# The CHVL: A vocabulary list of conversational Modern Hebrew
+# The FDOSH: A vocabulary list of conversational Modern Hebrew

-The Conversational Hebrew Vocabulary List in its entirety can be found as an electronic supplement to this thesis (in CSV format) or at the following GitHub repository: *<https://github.com/juandpinto/opus-lemmas>*.
+The Frequency Dictionary of Spoken Hebrew in its entirety can be found as an electronic supplement to this thesis (in CSV format) or at the following GitHub repository: *<https://github.com/juandpinto/opus-lemmas>*.
 It contains the most common 5,000 lemmas of conversation Modern Hebrew, as found in the OpenSubtitles2018 corpus.
 A sample of the first 1,000 lemmas is included in [*Appendix A*](#appendix-a).

 For discussion purposes, a small sample of the first 30 items is here presented.